China's Geely moves into smartphones with chairman's new venture

 "The major trend in the coming future is to create user ecosystems across borders and provide users with a more convenient, smarter and seamlessly connected multi-screen experience."

-Despite the sector's shrinking size, major brands have increased their market share after U.S. sanctions caused the once-dominant Huawei Technologies Co Ltd to retreat from the market.
+Despite the sector's shrinking size, major brands have increased their market share after US sanctions caused the once-dominant Huawei Technologies to retreat from the market.

-Xiaomi Corp, a longtime Huawei rival, boosted its sales domestically and abroad and ranked as the number-two brand worldwide this year for the first time.
+Xiaomi, a longtime Huawei rival, boosted its sales domestically and abroad and ranked as the number two brand worldwide this year for the first time.

 In March, Xiaomi founder Lei Jun said the company would formally enter the electric vehicle market and invest US$10 billion in the sector over the next 10 years.